o3de/o3de.org/content/docs/userguide/networking/session-service-start-stop.md

 ---
-description: ' Learn how to start and stop the GridMate session service in &ALYlong;. '
+description: ' Learn how to start and stop the GridMate session service in Amazon Lumberyard. '
 title: Starting and Stopping the Session Service
 ---
 # Starting and Stopping the Session Service {#network-session-service-start-stop}